-How do we manipulate our unconscious mind?
+How can we manipulate our unconscious mind?
 If you are used to magick, you already know the answer.
 A simple and effective method are those sigils you use in Chaos Magick.
-You encode your will and make a symbol of it, then insert this symbol in your unconscious.
+You encode your will and make a symbol out of it, then insert this symbol in your unconscious.
 Now afterwards, when you take your psychedelics, they’ll feed upon the sigil contents (because they feed upon your unconscious!).

 When I trip, I do at least some basic banishing (LBRP) and meditation as I create the sigil.
 Then I consume the substance -usually psilocybe mushrooms- in a ritual context.
 Finally, either I wait for the substance to act, or otherwise I proceed with further ritual in order to ensure I enforce my will and strengthen the effect.

 A lot of years ago I took Ayahuasca with this shaman who did something similar.
 He asked us to consider our intentions for the trip, and to keep our aim in mind once we were tripping.
 Also, we did some kind of dynamic meditation before the trip, keeping our aim in mind there.
 I'm pretty sure that’s what pushed said aim into our unconscious mind.

 However, it is not necessary to keep the goal in mind while tripping.
 Our imagination will build a reality according to the suggestion we've put in our unconscious mind.
 In fact, it often happens that our unconscious mind gives us whatever we asked for, but in an unexpected way.
 Which is good, since we probably wouldn’t learn so much from a foreseeable experience.

 All in all, the most important thing here is that our commands to our unconscious mind on what we want to explore reach it and stay there.